wallarm/wallarm-examples/debian-aio-docker/README.md

 ## Important Notes

+Relevant for version => 6.8.0

 Before building the image, please ensure to:
 1. Adjust the `entrypoint.sh` script with your specific commands
 2. Modify `nginx.conf` and other NGINX configurations according to your settings
-3. Set the correct Tarantool domain/IP in the `upstream wallarm_wstore` section of your NGINX configuration
+3. Set the correct WStore domain/IP in the `upstream wallarm_wstore` section of your NGINX configuration

 ## Building the Image